theresalca/Module-2-draft/docs/week1.md

 --------------

 We begin our investigation of measuring $$\mu_s$$ by doing an initial exploration.
 Our goal is to come up with a hypothesis to test and a plan for how we will do so (an experimental design).
 In the Exploratory Phase it can be especially important to take detailed notes.
-Organizing a digital lab notebook can be tricky, so for Module 1 we are providing a [template for you to follow along with in Google Classroom](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MTI2OTE0NDU2MTc5).
-The template has tabs along the bottom for your notes, as well as a data sheet for your exploratory measurements.
+Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a [template for you to follow along with that we've assigned from Google Classroom](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MTI3NDAzNzQwOTE4).

 **Make sure you have this spreadsheet and your Module 1 Lab Notebook handy as you go through the content on this Week 1 page.**

 ## Background Reading

 Often the first step is to do some background reading and theoretical analysis.
-We are measuring the coefficient of static friction - a dimensionless number that depends on the two surfaces in contact.
+We are measuring the coefficient of static friction: a dimensionless number that depends on the two surfaces in contact.
 This video from Prof. Arlett on how $$\mu_s$$ and $$\theta_c$$ are related will provide some background and a quick refresher:
 [<img src="images/static-friction-video-preview.png" alt="refresher on how mu_s is related to theta_c" width="400"/>](https://drive.google.com/file/d/19qMGg5rJfkDCQVHRK2G1Nl4_CAMSgvHX/view?usp=sharing)

 In your lab notebook, try the derivation yourself and document the result.